LinxHQ/linxbooks/README.md

 # Linxbooks
-Open-source accounting software (customers, invoices, quotations, bills, expenses, payrolls and reports)
+Open-source accounting software (customers, invoices, quotations, bills, expenses, payrolls and reports).
+LinxBooks is a product of LinxHQ Pte Ltd

 ## Features
 * Create and manage multiple users and their permissions